sharontherese/latin-mass-funeral/content/rite-of-burial-for-children/index.md

 All: **May He also be with you. **

 **Let us pray.
-God, who in a marvellous way have disposed the ministries of angels and of men, mercifully grant that our life on earth may be under the protection of those who minister to you in heaven; through Christ our Lord. **
+God, who in a marvellous way have disposed the ministries of angels and of men, mercifully grant that our life on earth may be under the protection of those who minister to you in heaven; through Christ our Lord.**

-All: **Amen. **
+All: **Amen.**

-5. The rite given above is to be observed also when a deacon presides at this function.
+5\.
+The rite given above is to be observed also when a deacon presides at this function.
 A deacon may act in this capacity with the permission of the Ordinary or the pastor, which permission can be granted for a serious reason.
 In a case of necessity this may lawfully be presumed.

 # Sources